szabgab/slides/python/classes.md

 * Nothing is private.

 ## OOP in Python (numbers, strings, lists)
 {id: oop-examples-in-python-numbers}

+{aside}
+There are programming languages such as Java and C# that are Object Oriented languages where in order to do anything, even to print to the screen you need to understand OOP and implement a class.

+Python is Object Oriented in a different way.
+You can get by without creating your own classes for a very long time in your programming career, but you are actually using features of the OOP nature of Python quite from the beginning.

+In Python they say "everything is an object" and what they mean is that everyhing, including literal values such as numbers or strings, or variables holding a list are instances of some class and that they all the features an instance has.
+Most importantly they have methods.
+Methods are just function that are used in the "object.method()" notation instead of the "function( parameter )" notation.

+Some of these methods change the underlying object (e.g. the append method of lists), some will return a copy of the object when the object is immutable. (e.g. the capitalize method of strings).
+{/aside}

 ![](examples/oop/examples.py)

 ## OOP in Python (argparse)
 {id: oop-examples-in-python-argparse}

 ![](examples/oop/examples_argparse.py)